MicrosoftDocs/microsoft-365-docs/microsoft-365/business/sign-up.md

 **Need something different?** You can:
 - [Upgrade your Office 365 plan to Microsoft 365 Business](migrate-to-microsoft-365-business.md)
 - [Get a free trial](https://go.microsoft.com/fwlink/p/?linkid=2102309) of Microsoft 365 Business for one month.
-- [Sign up for Office 365 Business Premium](https://go.microsoft.com/fwlink/p/?LinkID=510935) if you need a plan with less features.
+- [Sign up for Office 365 Business Premium](https://go.microsoft.com/fwlink/p/?LinkID=510935) if you need a plan with fewer features.
 Find out what each business plan includes at [products.office.com](https://products.office.com/compare-all-microsoft-office-products-4-column?&activetab=tab:primaryr1).
 - [Sign up for a home or family plan](https://products.office.com/compare-all-microsoft-office-products-4-column?&activetab=tab:primaryr1) if you're not buying for a business.